AlokSwaminathan/embsec2024-design-challenge/README.md

 6. Moves the firmware binary to `FW_BASE`
    - If there is an error at this stage, it erases `FW_BASE` to ensure the data at `FW_BASE` isn't corrupted

-If an error is encountered, the `ERROR` byte and an error message are sent over `UART0` so `fw_update` can recieve it, then the bootloader resets
+If an error is encountered, the `ERROR` byte and an error message are sent over `UART0` so `fw_update` can receive it, then the bootloader resets

 #### Firmware booting process